Tulip-Dev/tulip/doc/python/gettingstarted.rst

    :align: center

    Figure 4: Screenshot of the **Modules editor** tab in the Python IDE.

-Backup and restore your Python code with Tulip projects
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Tulip software uses a zipped project file format named TLPX to save and restore the state of a Tulip work session in a portable way.
-Notably it contains the graphs that was loaded in the software serialized to files but also the configuration of the views and components that was opened in the software.

-When working with the Python IDE, the source code of the scripts, plugins and modules currently edited are automatically saved to the current Tulip project.
-Nevertheless, the Tulip project must be explicitly saved to a .tlpx file in order for the Python files to be included in the resulting archive.
-When reopening the project file, the previously edited scripts, plugins and modules will still be available in the Python IDE even if you open the file on a computer different from the one you write your code.
-Python plugins will also be automatically loaded when reopening the project.

 Using the autocompletion to code faster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^